 Step 1: Start With Your Summary Plan Description (SPD) or Benefits Booklet

-Your first source of truth is your employer’s official plan document, often called the Summary Plan Description (SPD) for employer-sponsored plans, or the Evidence of Coverage (EOC) for individual or Medicare plans.
+The first place to look is your employer's official plan document.
+For employer-sponsored plans, it's the Summary Plan Description (SPD); for individual or Medicare plans, it's the Evidence of Coverage (EOC).
 This document lists covered services, exclusions, and limitations.
 Look for sections like “Benefits,” “Covered Services,” or “Exclusions and Limitations.”
-Pay special attention to:
+Pay attention to:

-- Medical necessity clauses: Most plans require a procedure to be “medically necessary” as defined by the plan.
-This is often a gate for coverage.
+- Medical necessity clauses: Most plans require a procedure to be “medically necessary” as defined by the plan—that's often a gate.

-- Prior authorization requirements: Some procedures, especially surgeries, advanced imaging (MRI, CT), or high-cost specialty treatments, require pre-approval from the insurer before you receive the service.
+- Prior authorization requirements: Some procedures, especially surgeries, advanced imaging (MRI, CT), or high-cost treatments, need pre-approval.

-Action tip: If you have an online benefits portal (like from a health plan carrier or through your employer’s HR system), download the full SPD or benefits booklet as a PDF and search for the procedure name or CPT code (see Step 2).
+Action tip: If you have an online benefits portal, download the full SPD or benefits booklet as a PDF and search for the procedure name or CPT code (see Step 2).

 Step 2: Obtain the Specific CPT or HCPCS Code

-Insurance companies do not process coverage by procedure names alone-they use standardized medical billing codes.
-The most common are:
+Insurance companies don't process coverage by procedure names—they use standardized billing codes.
+The main ones are:

-- CPT (Current Procedural Terminology) codes: Used for procedures, surgeries, and evaluations.
+- CPT codes: For procedures, surgeries, and evaluations.

-- HCPCS Level II codes: Used for durable medical equipment, supplies, and some drug injections.
+- HCPCS Level II codes: For durable medical equipment, supplies, and some drug injections.

-- ICD-10-CM diagnosis codes: Used to indicate the medical reason for the procedure.
-Coverage often depends on the diagnosis paired with the procedure.
+- ICD-10-CM diagnosis codes: For the medical reason behind the procedure—coverage often depends on this paired with the procedure code.

-You can get the specific codes directly from your healthcare provider’s office-ask their billing or scheduling department for the CPT code(s) and the diagnosis code(s) they intend to use.
-This is a simple request and they are required to provide it upon request (though may take a day or two).
+You can get the codes from your provider's office.
+Just ask their billing or scheduling department for the CPT code(s) and the diagnosis code(s) they plan to use.
+It's a simple request, and they should provide it.

 Step 3: Call Your Insurance Carrier With the Code—Not the Name

-Once you have the CPT code and the diagnosis code, call the customer service number on the back of your insurance ID card.
-Ask to speak with a benefits specialist or a pre-certification specialist.
-Do not just ask “Is my procedure covered?”
+Once you have the codes, call the customer service number on your insurance ID card.
+Ask for a benefits specialist or pre-certification specialist.
+Don't just ask “Is my procedure covered?”
 Instead, say:

 “I need a benefits and coverage verification for CPT code [12345] with diagnosis code [ABCD].
 Specifically, please confirm: